Anti-PD-1/PD-L1 Cell-based Assay

 Assay principle:

-Jurkat-Lucia™ TCR-hPD-1 cells derive from the Jurkat-Lucia™ NFAT reporter cell line.
-They stably express the Lucia luciferase reporter gene under the control of an ISG54 minimal promoter fused to six NFAT response elements.
-Activation of these cells is measured as a bioluminescent signal produced by the Lucia luciferase using the appropriate detection reagent QUANTI-Luc™ 4 Lucia/Gaussia.
+Jurkat-Lucia™ TCR-hPD-1 cells express a specific TCR and the PD-1 inhibitory IC receptor along with the Lucia luciferase reporter gene under the control of an ISG54 minimal promoter fused to six NFAT response elements.

 T-cell key features: